 So, my pressure cooker whole chicken technique lines up with most of the internet.
 Put a cup of water in an Instant Pot, add the rack, then set the seasoned chicken on the rack.
 Cook the chicken for 6 minutes a pound at high pressure (24 minutes for a 4 pound bird).
 Then, let the pressure come down naturally for 10 minutes.
 Quick release any remaining pressure – usually, my pressure valve has dropped at this point, so there’s nothing to quick release – and the chicken is ready.

 They can’t all be gems

 As you can probably tell, cooking white meat in the Instant Pot exasperates me.
-I never love those recipes the way I love, say, dark meat chicken.
-And whole chicken is the worst case scenario – I have to choose to overcook the white meat or undercook the dark meat; I can’t have everything.
+I never love those recipes the way I love dark meat chicken.
+Whole chicken is the worst case scenario – I have to choose to overcook the white meat or undercook the dark meat.
+I can’t have everything.
 And I want to have everything.

-But, all that said, it was interesting to try all this out.
-No knowledge is wasted – now I can answer the question “how do I cook a whole chicken” with a link to a recipe.
+All that said, it was interesting to test this out, in a “no knowledge is wasted” kind of way.
+Now I can answer the question “how do I cook a whole chicken” with a link to a recipe.
 And that feels like a good thing.